Skip to content

 Architecture Overview

-The multi-agent system with human-in-the-loop validation may use Confluent Cloud for Flink REST API to deploy a generated Flink statement:
+The multi-agent system with human-in-the-loop validation may use Confluent Cloud's Flink REST API to deploy a generated Flink statement.
+The following diagram represents the different agents working together:

 AI Agent Flow